-- advising on how material changes within the Scheme's benefits, membership, and funding position may affect the manner in which the assets should be invested and the asset allocation policy; - advising on the selection, and review, of the investment managers, incorporating its assessment of the nature and effectiveness of the managers' approaches to financially material considerations (including climate change and other ESG considerations); and - participating with the Trustee in reviews of this SIP.
+- advising on how material changes within the Scheme's benefits, membership, and funding position may affect the manner in which the assets should be invested and the asset allocation policy; - advising on the selection, and review, of the investment managers.
+Such advice takes account of LCP's assessment of the nature and effectiveness of managers' approaches to financially material considerations (including climate change and other ESG considerations) and stewardship practices; and - participating with the Trustee in reviews of this SIP.

-5. Fee structures
+4. Fee structures